JDAI-CV/DNNLibrary/README.md

 ### If you don't care about Android app

 We use CMake as the build system.
-So you can build it as most C++ project, the only difference is that you need Android NDK, **the latest version(r17b) of NDK is necessary** :
+So you can build it as most C++ projects, the only difference is that you need Android NDK, ** r17b or higher NDK is necessary** :

 ```bash
 mkdir build && cd build